 Our comprehensive teacher support will help you deliver the syllabus confidently and effectively.
 The support includes resources for teaching and learning as well as exam preparation.
-Learn more on page 7.
+The teaching support package helps teachers integrate the key concepts into their teaching, showing how they fit into the overall syllabus and suggesting ways to teach them with each topic.
+Learn more on page [x].